 - Use a full resonant voice.

 I’ll explain in more detail below.
 But remember, you don’t have to do this training alone!
 We are here for you!
 Contact us to get more information or to schedule an appointment for a free evaluation.!
 We’ll listen to you and give you direction.
 There are many options!

 The first step to speaking clearly is to be relaxed and confident.

 Being relaxed is the foundation for every. single. thing. you. do. well.
 Can you imagine if Michael Jordan had his shoulders up to his ears and had a tight musculature?
 No way!
 That guy is loose as a goose.

 Use relaxation exercises.
 You’ll find them in The Voice Spa course.
 You may not know how much tension you have in your throat, but it’s causing you to be a little “choked up,” and it’s stopping you from speaking clearly or at all.

 It’s also preventing some accent to your prefrontal cortex, which is where your complex ideas are—the ones you have to get out during high-stakes situations.

 Speech is air molecules vibrating.
 That’s what all sound is.
-The more air you use, the better.
+The more air you use, the clearer & louder you sound.
 You may find that you don’t use any air at all, or you run out of breath towards the end of your sentence.
 This is definitely not helping your clarity.
 And it makes your voice super quiet so nobody can hear it.